shyamdiwakar/LFPsim/README.txt

 Readme for LFPsim
 =================

-1. Copy all LFPsim files and the directory into your NEURON model folder downloaded from model db.
-If the .mod files of neuronal model are not in the main directory, you may have to copy lfp.mod and mea.mod to the mechanism directory.
+1. Copy all LFPsim files and the directory into your NEURON model folder downloaded from ModelDb.
+Copy lfp.mod and mea.mod from LFPsim to the mechanism directory of the NEURON model.

-2. Compile the model; if you had already compiled the model without LFPsim, include the LFPsim mod files and re-compile using "nrnivmodl".
+2. Compile the model; if you had already compiled the model without LFPsim, include the LFPsim mod files and re-compile using "nrnivmodl" or "mknrndll".

 3. Load your neuron or network model in NEURON.